 Hildegard of Bingen reminds us that our health is largely a function of our own decisions.
-In the spirit of Hildegard nutrition and taking responsibility for our own health, we can rebuild our natural tolerance for bitter flavors by integrating bitters back into our diet.
+In the spirit of Hildegard’s nutrition and taking responsibility for our own health, we can rebuild our natural tolerance for bitter flavors by integrating bitters back into our diet.
 We’ve listed some of our favorite bitter spices and herbs you can incorporate into your diet.

-7. Mustard seeds
+7. Mustard seed

 Asafetida is a resin that is extracted from the roots of the Asafetida plant (Ferula Assa-foetida).
-The name refers to a fetid smell, which serves to describe the penetrating, utterly unpleasant smell of the resin.
-The smell dissipates after briefly frying in hot fat or oil, revealing an appetizing spice.
+The name refers to a fetid smell, which serves to describe the penetrating, utterly unpleasant smell of the bitter resin.
+The smell dissipates after briefly frying in hot fat or oil, revealing a rather appetizing spice.
 Asafetida is commonly used in south and west India and Middle Eastern cuisine.
 It contributes to the flavor of soups, sauces, and vegetable dishes of all kinds.
 It is also commonly used in pickling foods, relishes, and chutneys.